- Factors that influence video production costs

 Two factors have a bearing on video production costs: resource and process.

 The sheer physical resource required to bring a project to fruition – hours in pre-production, number of people working on the project, quality of any equipment used – will significantly influence the cost.
-A 4K shoot might use an Arri Alexa or a Red Epic Dragon; a budget shoot might use a DSLR camera designed primarily to capture still images.
+A 4K shoot might use a Sony FX9 or a Canon C500; a budget shoot might use a DSLR camera designed primarily to capture still images.
 The difference between five days of editing and half a day of editing can be the difference between something sleek, professional, and well-paced and something that looks cobbled together from stock footage in Windows Movie Maker.
 For animation, a higher budget means better graphics and more detail.

 The second factor is the process.
 It’s less tangible, but it’s just as important.
 A significantly cheaper video might be visually indistinguishable from a more costly one: it might use the same grade of camera or the same animation style, and it might have the same sound quality.
 However, corners will inevitably be cut in pre-production, production, and post-production.
 A skeleton crew (and no, not the fun Pirates of the Caribbean kind!) will be used instead of a full five-person team, and most likely populated with newbies and graduates instead of veterans.
 Mistakes and delays will happen, and whatever you think you’re saving in raw cost, you’ll pay for in sheer hassle.